-A total of XX factors are not captured in the fosmid library, and/or have not been successfully recombineered to include a GFP-3XFLAG tag.
-Additionally, some small fraction of recombineered fosmids have been resistant to multiple attempts to create transgenic lines, or do not appear to properly express GFP (i.e., cytoplasmic or absent).
+A total of 184 factors are not captured in the fosmid library, and/or have not been successfully recombineered to include a GFP-3XFLAG tag.
+Additionally, we expect that a small fraction of recombineered fosmids fail to yield expressing transgenic lines.
 For these factors, we will utilize a CRISPR/Cas9 strategy to insert the same GFP-3XFLAG tag into the carboxy-terminus of these TF genes.
-For cases where this approach has continually failed, we will try inserting GFP-3X FLAG tag at the N-terminus.
+For cases where carboxy-terminal tagging has repeated failed to yield an expressing line, we will try inserting GFP-3X FLAG tag at the N-terminus.

 To obtain GFP tagged strains for TFs that lack fosmids, we are using the SapTrap method (Schwartz and Jorgensen, 2016; PMID:26837755) in which CRISPR is used to insert GFP at either the 5’ or 3’ end of the endogenous gene.
-Earlier, we had success with a similar method that employs Gibson assembly to create GFP insertion cassettes (Dickinson et al, 2015; PMIDD: 26044593), but the time needed to design and create the homology arm cassettes in this method is substantial.
+Earlier, we had success with a similar method that employs Gibson assembly to create GFP insertion cassettes (Dickinson et al, 2015; PMID: 26044593), but the time needed to design and create the homology arm cassettes in this method is substantial.
 Also, the method uses PCR based techniques to generate the homology arms, which can be inefficient and requires additional design steps to eliminate the sequences that are targeted by the sgRNA.

 Instead in the SapTrap method (Schwartz and Jorgensen, 2016), modular plasmid assembly is combined with simple annealed oligos specific to the gene of interest to create GFP insertion cassettes rapidly and efficiently (Figure XX).
-Separate plasmids carrying sequence for GFP, for a flexible linker, and for an sgRNA targeting sequence are digested with SapI, a type II restriction enzyme that cuts outside of its recognition sequence, leaving 3 base overhangs each with distinct sequences.
-Synthetic oligonucleotides are designed for the guide RNA (sgRNA) and the 5’ and 3’ homology arms, with each having the desired three base overhangs.
+Separate plasmids carrying sequence for GFP, for a flexible linker, and for an sgRNA targeting sequence are digested with SapI, a type II restriction enzyme that cuts outside of its recognition sequence, leaving 3-base overhangs each with distinct sequences.
+Synthetic oligonucleotides are designed for the guide RNA (sgRNA) and the 5’ and 3’ homology arms, with each having the desired 3-base overhangs.
 The latter are designed to alter the sequences recognized by the sgRNA.
 The resulting DNA fragments can then be mixed in one-step reaction, with only the desired sequences annealing and ligating in a modular fashion to complete assembly of a single plasmid with all the desired components.
 Additionally, the screening process for identifying successfully CRISPR edited animals is optimized for both injection and bombardment based approaches due to the use of an unc-119 rescue module within a synthetic intron in the GFP sequence.
-We will compare the ease and efficiency of generating tagged lines using injection and bombardment protocols.
+We will compare the ease and efficiency of generating tagged lines using injection and bombardment protocols and use the most effective protocol.

-One of the key steps in designing any homologous recombination cassette for CRISPR in C. elegans is producing homology arms corresponding to the insertion point of interest.
-These can range in size from 30bp to 1kb with little variance on CRISPR efficiency based on size (Schwartz and Jorgensen, 2016), and are generally created using PCR based techniques which can be inefficient and require additional design steps to eliminate the sequences that are targeted by the sgRNA used to introduce cuts in the genome.
+Based on our experience to date, we expect that roughly 10-15% of predicted TFs will have only cytoplasmic expression.
+With this knowledge we will be able to refine our list of worm TFs.
+Another smaller fraction (~3%) will have only very few cells expressing the GFP at low levels.
+If we are able successfully to implement CUT&RUN and it does indeed provide better signal to noise data, we will proceed with TF peak analysis on these strains as well as similar strains put aside previously.